Tell us a bit about your background

 What are your contributions or rather something significant that you have made to the legal fraternity?

-I will say that my most significant contribution would be developing and training young lawyers for more than 14 years.
+I will say that my most significant contribution would be training and educating young lawyers for more than 14 years.
 I allocate time to give briefings to pupils and young lawyers who join Azmi & Associates.
 I share with them my experience as an in-house counsel and corporate lawyer.
 It has always been my policy to keep my door physically open at all times to allow young lawyers to see me and discuss any problems that they may have.
-To me, this is part of “Amal Jariah” to share my experience (highlights and lowlights) and knowledge with young lawyers.
+To me, this is part of “Amal Jariah” to share my experience (highlights and challenges) and knowledge with young lawyers.

 At this point in your life, what motivates you to come into the office every day?